-• Other Funding Sources: State and local funds are significant to most transportation projects.
+- Other Funding Sources: State and local funds are significant to most transportation projects.
 As noted above, most federal grants require local matching funds.
-Local match funds are not included in the obligated amounts shown in this report.
+Local match funds are not included in the obligated amounts shown in this report. - In FFY22, Josephine Community Transit (JCT) received additional funding from the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 (CRRSAA).